sda97ghb/CppProperties/README.md

 # Property\<T\>

 This type of property holds a value of type T and has mechanism of assigning user defined getter and setter.
-If getter and setter is not provided by user default getter and setter will be used.
+If getter and setter are not provided by user default getter and setter will be used.

 First of all you need to include the header and use the class from namespace (if you wish).
 ```c++